Marcus Semien Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings (2022)

-- Orioles pitchers combined to give up 171 total home runs last year (1.1 per game).
-That ranked 14th in baseball.
+- The Orioles surrendered 171 total home runs last season (1.1 per game) to rank 14th in baseball.

-- Gibson (1-0) gets the start for the Orioles, his second of the season.
+- Rodriguez will make his first start of the season for the Orioles.

-- His last time out came in relief on Tuesday when the righty tossed 2/3 innings against the Texas Rangers while allowing hits.
+- The righty is making his MLB debut at 23 years old.

 © 2023 Data Skrive.
 All rights reserved.